 Go for a walk, speak with a friend, take a mini-vacation, listen to music, meditate, or journal.
-Anything that helps you returns to center and balance.
+Do anything that helps you return to center and balance.

 Focus on the now by taking conscious, deep breaths and appreciating all that’s in your present moment.